 Tellabs provides communications service companies with the nuts and bolts of their networks.
 The company's telecom network equipment is used around the world to enable the transmission of data, video, and voice signals over wired and mobile networks.
 Its broadband network access and transport systems enable carriers to build fiber-optic backbone networks, while its digital cross-connect systems help connect incoming and outgoing digital and fiber-optic lines.
 Tellabs also provides such services as product deployment, training, and technical support.
-The company, which serves telephone carriers and cable companies among other customers, is being acquired by investment firm Marlin Equity Partners.
+The company, which serves telephone carriers and cable companies among other customers, was acquired in 2013 by investment firm Marlin Equity Partners.

 Change in Company Type